SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

 # Form Submit Confirmation Controller

-Let's add a few items to our cart, like a floppy disk - gotta have those - and maybe also some awesome CD's so I can burn a mixtape for Leanna.
-Now, head to the cart page.
+Let's add a few items to our cart, like a floppy disk - gotta have those - and maybe also some CD's so I can burn a mixtape for Leanna.
+Now head to the cart page.

 A user can already remove an item from their cart.
 Open up the template to see
 how: `templates/cart/cart.html.twig`.
-If you scroll down a bit... here it is... around line 50.
-The "remove" button is inside of a form.
-When the user clicks it, the form submits and the controller removes the item from the cart.
+Scroll down a bit... here it is... around line 50.
+The "remove" button is inside a form.
+When the user clicks, the form submits and the controller removes the item from the cart.
 It's super smooth and super boring.
 I love it!

 ## A Massively Re-usable "Submit Confirm" Controller

-But *now*, I need to add a feature to this.
-When the user clicks the button, I want to open a modal where the user can *confirm* that they want to remove the item.
+But *now*, I need to enhance this.
+When the user clicks "remove", I want to open a modal where the user can *confirm* that they want to remove the item.
 In fact, this is going to be even *cooler* than it sounds because the Stimulus controller we're about to create will be re-usable across *any* form